Configure Wire-Server for federation¶

 will become known for other servers you federate with as{ "user": { "id": "ac41a202-2555-11ec-9341-00163e5e6c00", "domain": "example.com" } }

-As of October 2021, this domain is used in the User Interface alongside user information.
-(This may or may not change in the future)
+This domain is shown in the User Interface alongside user information.

 Example: Using the same example as above, for backends you federate with, Alice would be displayed with the human-readable username